top of page

 Eden markets,

-and digital offers
+and digital offerings

 Everything begins with a spark.

-And Eden ensures
+And Eden makes sure

-that a spark becomes a flame.
+that the spark becomes a flame.

-Outside, one often fights alone:
+Outside, people often fight alone:

 against deadlines,